danbev/learning-iot/notes/bluetooth.md

   The slave is actively listening for transmissions.
 Consumes most power.

 * sniff
-  The slave becomes active periodically which allows a method reduced power consumption
+  The slave becomes active periodically which allows for reduced power consumption

 * hold